blonded17/intelligent-support-system/README.md

 2. **Open the provided local URL in your browser.**
 3. **Enter a customer query** (e.g., "Show all device logs for ICU in July 2025") and view the LLM analysis and database results.

+## RAG Workflow Information

+**How RAG Works in This Project:**

+- The user submits a query.
+- The LLM analyzes the query to extract intent, filters, or keywords.
+- The system uses those filters/keywords to fetch relevant data from MongoDB.
+- The retrieved data is then passed as context to the LLM, along with the original query.
+- The LLM uses both the query and the retrieved data to generate a final, context-aware answer.

+**Note:**
+- The LLM does not “check for data” in its own knowledge first.
+Instead, it always gets augmented with fresh, relevant data from your database before generating the answer.
+This ensures the response is up-to-date and grounded in your actual data, not just the LLM’s training.
+- If you want a fallback where the LLM tries to answer from its own knowledge first, and only uses RAG if it can’t, that’s a hybrid approach, but not standard RAG.

+---

 ## Configuration

 - **MongoDB Connection:** Update the connection string in `customer_query_handler.py` and `gradio_dashboard.py` if using a different database.